urbantreelion/ece350-lab-manual/_lab1/introduction.md

 - What is the Throttle block for?
 When should it be used?
 - How are block parameters linked to GUI controls?
 - How is an AM signal demodulated into an audio signal?
-- How is an SSB signal demodulated into an audio signal?
 - What methods are used to tune to a desired signal?

 <!-- #TODO -->
-To understand how these demodulation techniques work, please review the theory of [AM and SSB signals](./data/REPLACE_Theory_SM_SSB.pdf).
+To understand how demodulation techniques work, please review the theory of [AM signals](./data/REPLACE_Theory_SM_SSB.pdf).

 Other tutorials are also available, see for example